 Auckland New Zealand.

-There will be a strong Australasian faculty, including Dr Chris McKee, Dr Adrian Balasingam, Dr Mark Goodwin, Dr Helen Moore, Dr Bridgette Sutton, Dr Justin Hegarty and Dr Jessica Yang.
+As well as international speakers, there will be a strong Australasian faculty, including Dr Chris McKee, Dr Adrian Balasingam, Dr Mark Goodwin, Dr Helen Moore, Dr Bridgette Sutton, Dr Justin Hegarty and Dr Jessica Yang.

 ARGANZ 2019 Annual Meeting | https://www.arganz.org/index.php/meeting-2019/home.html

-17th Congress of Asia Pacific Federation of Coloproctology (APFCP 2019)14-03-2019 - 17-03-2019
+17th Congress of Asia Pacific Federation of Coloproctology14-03-2019 - 17-03-2019

 INSiGHT and NZSG - 2019 InSiGHT meeting20-03-2019 - 23-03-2019

 On behalf of the International Society of Inherited Gastrointestinal Tumours (InSiGHT) and the New Zealand Society of Gastroenterology (NZSG), you are invited to the 2019 InSiGHT meeting being held for the first time in New Zealand, in Auckland.

 On Wednesday 20 March we will begin with informal drinks and registration.
 The official opening and welcome to Aotearoa (New Zealand) will be on Thursday morning prior to beginning the two and half day scientific programme.
 We have an exciting line up of international speakers to help address some of the topical issues in the etiology, diagnosis, clinical and endoscopic management of familial gastrointestinal cancer.

 The welcome reception is on Thursday at the waterfront Maritime Museum and the meeting dinner, preceded by a Mihi Whakatau (welcome) on Friday evening at the Auckland Museum set in the scenic Auckland Domain.